wazuh/wazuh-documentation/source/user-manual/registering/registration-process.rst

 Registration methods
 ----------------------

-Here are 3 ways to register an agent:
+Here are three ways to register an agent:

 +---------------+-----------------------------------------------------------------+------------------------------------------------------------------------+
 | Type          | Method                                                          | Description                                                            |